 Shareholder dispute Solicitors

 Commercial disputes can occur for many reasons.
-For example, the price payable for shares or a breach of shareholder agreements.
+For example, the price payable for shares or even a breach of shareholder agreements.
 Dissatisfaction with the direction of the business or a violation of the rights of minority shareholders can also invite dispute.

 If shareholder disputes arise, there are several options that you can pursue.
 These include: